demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 2. **Floor behavior**: Track $\text{FPR}(t) = (L_f(t) - D(t)) / (P_f(t) S_0(t))$ along each path.
 Measure distribution of $\min_t \text{FPR}(t)$.
 Estimate $\mathbb{P}[\min_t \text{FPR}(t) < \text{FPR}_{\text{crit}}]$ for critical thresholds such as 1.05 or 1.00.

-3. **Relative VaR**: Study distribution of $R_{\text{rel}}$, quantifying opportunity cost of choosing fTOKEN over LST.
+3. **Relative VaR**: Study distribution of $R_{\text{rel}}$, quantifying opportunity cost of choosing fToken over LST.

 4. **Failure probability**: Track occurrences where $L_f - D < P_f S_0$ at any time ($\text{FPR} < 1$).
 These are floor-break events under given parameters.

 ### A.8 Extension: Internal Credit and Bad Debt

-Once the base fTOKEN model is tested, credit can be added:
+Once the base fToken model is tested, credit can be added:

-- Simple loan-demand model driven by volatility and premium of fTOKEN above floor.
+- Simple loan-demand model driven by volatility and premium of fToken above floor.
-- LTV parameter specifying how much can be borrowed per fTOKEN.
+- LTV parameter specifying how much can be borrowed per fToken.
 - Default model where a fraction of loans becomes unrecoverable when collateral drops below a threshold, with loss-given-default parameter.

 On default: